odk-x/actionbarsherlock-deprecated/README.md

 If you wish to actively maintain or develop it, please contact the ODK team.

-The Google group for ODK development questions is: [opendatakit-developers@](https://groups.google.com/forum/#!forum/opendatakit-developers)
+The Google group for software engineering questions is: [opendatakit-developers@](https://groups.google.com/forum/#!forum/opendatakit-developers)

 For more information see the "Including In Your Project" section of the [usage page][1].